PeppyHare/r/content/notes/research/dgh-datta.md

 Pretty much entirely based on this paper: [Electromagnetic extension of the Dory– Guest–Harris instability as a benchmark for Vlasov–Maxwell continuum kinetic simulations of magnetized plasmas](https://doi.org/10.1063/5.0057230)
 # Closed Integral Form of Dispersion Relation

 Iman's done a great job deriving a closed-form integral representation of the dispersion relation for the Dory-Guest-Harris instability.
-The trick to computing solutions to the dispersion relation is in getting all of the the normalization correct and computing the correct quadrature across both integrals (later).
+The trick to computing solutions to the dispersion relation is in getting all of the the normalization correct and computing the correct quadrature across both integrals (over $v_\perp$ and $\theta$).

 The DGH dispersion relation is derived by perturbing Vlasov-Maxwell system about a spatially uniform equilibrium state \\( f_s ^0 (v) \\) in a uniform magnetic field \\( B^0 \\), leading to equilibrium cyclotron motion.
 We linearize the Vlasov-Maxwell system and analyze the equilibrium response.